Icinga/icingaweb2/doc/installation.md

 call `--with-icinga-backend=` and provide ido, livestatus or statusdat as an option.
 To further configure your backend, take a look at the various options described in `./configure --help`

+### Databases

+It is required to set up all used Databases correctly, which basically means to create all needed user accounts and to create all database tables.
+You will find the installation guides for the different databases in the sections below:

+*IMPORTANT*: Select a secure password instead of "icinga" and alter the config/*.ini accordingly.

+#### MySQL

+1. Create the user and the database

+   mysql -u root -p
+   mysql> CREATE USER `icingaweb`@`localhost` IDENTIFIED BY 'icinga';
+   mysql> CREATE DATABASE `icingaweb`;
+   mysql> GRANT ALL PRIVILEGES ON `icingaweb`.* TO `icingaweb`@`localhost`;
+   mysql> FLUSH PRIVILEGES;
+   mysql> quit

+2. Create all tables (You need to be in the icinga2-web folder)

+   bash$  mysql -u root -p icingaweb < etc/schema/users.mysql.sql

+#### PostgreSQL

+1. Create the user and the database

+    sudo su postgres
+    psql
+    postgres=#  CREATE USER icingaweb WITH PASSWORD 'icinga';
+    postgres=#  CREATE DATABASE icingaweb;
+    postgres=#  \q

+2. Create all tables (You need to be in the icinga2-web folder)

+    bash$  psql -d icingaweb -a -f etc/schema/users.mysql.sql

 Quick and Dirty